 Easter Bunny facts: Eggciting Easter Bunny FAQs you never knew

-Have you heard the "eggciting" news?
-With the big Easter holiday right around the corner, a very special rabbit will soon be hippity hopping into your neighborhood.
+Have you heard the "eggcititing" news?
+A very special rabbit should be hippity hopping into your neighborhood.
 Children around the country are waiting for the annual visit from their favorite rabbit - the Easter Bunny.

 Easter Bunny FAQs